sadsharma/Mailroom/README.md

 # Mailroom
--Objective:
+- Objective:
   - Create a functioning mailroom simulator that uses stacks to implement an organized system for packages and discards them in a timely fashion
--Constraints:
+- Constraints:
   - Each package stack can only hold up to 7 packages
   - The stacks are filled alphabetically by name so there is a stack A-G, H-J, K-M, N-R, S-Z
   - However if one stack is full it it will go to the nearest stack
   - The floor is infinite and will never fill up
   - Packages are discarded after 5 days
--Needs to do:
+- Needs to do:
   - Get Packages for a user - gets the topmost package for a user
   - Deliver Package
   - Make it tomorrow